Into the Space of Time with Imaginarium 2018 at SAM at 8Q.

 This exhibit, located on the ground floor, is hands-down my favourite.
 Conceptualised by local artist Lee Xin Li to celebrate Singaporean memories, walking into this exhibit is akin to entering an Usborne book.
 You know, those delightful British children’s books with oh-so-crowded colourful illustrations?

-At the same time, identifying familiar local icons in the main mural is also similar to a massive Where’s Wally game, one that’s full of pleasant surprises everywhere.
-The studio was filled with grinning adults and excited kids throughout my stay.
+At the same time, identifying familiar local icons in the main mural is similar to a massive Where’s Wally game, one that’s full of pleasant surprises everywhere.
+The studio was full of grinning adults and excited kids throughout my stay.
 Every so often, the recognition of a familiar sight brought on hearty laughter too.

 Utsuroi Iroha (2014)